-600216/600217 Grade 11-12 1⁄2 CREDIT Introduction to Sports Medicine will consist of both classroom and application activities related to the following topics: prevention, treatment, and Rehabilitation of sports injuries taping and wrapping of injuries; first aid/CPR; emergency procedures; nutrition; sports psychology, anatomy & physiology, fitness & conditioning, and sports medical careers.
+600216/600217 Grade 11-12 1⁄2 CREDIT Introduction to Sports Medicine will consist of both classroom and application activities related to prevention, treatment, and rehabilitation of sports injuries; taping and wrapping of injuries; first aid/CPR; emergency procedures; nutrition; sports psychology, anatomy & physiology; fitness & conditioning; and sports medical careers.
 This course is designed for students interested in the fields of athletic training, physical therapy, medicine, fitness, physiology of exercise, kinesiology, nutrition, and other sports medicine related fields.
 Students may only take this elective once.
 Field experience (15 hours) will be required as part of the practicum for this course.
-This will include observing and assisting at various home sporting events throughout the semester.
+Practicum hours will include observing and assisting at various sporting events throughout the semester.
 Upon completion of this course, students will be able to apply different taping, wrapping, and bracing techniques for athletic injuries and prevention.
 Students will work with both a classroom teacher and a certified athletic trainer as part of this course.
+(Prerequisite: Approved course contract signed by student)